You’ll hear these questions asked often. No doubt you’ve asked them yourself.

 Typically, customers will ask for a fixed price for a job because then they know there will be no nasty surprises on the invoice.
 So it’s vital to provide one, even for small jobs.

-To overcome Murphy’s Law, you’ll need to add in 15-25% buffer, at least, to give yourself a chance of breaking even on those jobs that cause you a headache.
+For example, to overcome Murphy’s Law in this instance, you’ll need to add in 15-25% price buffer to give yourself a chance of breaking even on jobs that are likely to become problematic.

 Nice guy that you are, you’ll agree to carry out the job and then be afraid to add it to the invoice, since it was never included on the original quote.